OpenConceptLab/ocl-docs/docs/source/oclapi/technical/exportapi.md

 ```

 ### Response
-* If the file exists, it is deleted with 200
+* If the file exists, it is deleted with 204
 ```
-Status: 200 Success
+Status: 204 Success
 ```
 * If the file does NOT exist
 ```
-Status: 204 No Content
+Status: 404 No Content
 ```
-* If the URL or request is otherwise invalid - return the appropriate error code
+* If the request is otherwise invalid - return the appropriate error code

 ## Full Example